‘Some say he died. Codswallop, in my opinion. Dunno if he had enough human left in him to die’

 ‘It does not do to dwell on dreams and forget to live’

 These wise words can take on many meanings.
-In Philosopher’s Stone, Harry is advised to stop seeking out the Mirror of Erised as he has begun neglecting his own happiness to gaze at a life that can never be.
-Harry’s dreams take a turn for the worse years later when he’s tormented by visions from Voldemort’s mind.
-These nightmares don’t just traumatise Harry, they are eventually used as a weapon against him, such as the time he believes Sirius has been captured.
-To dwell on these dreams is a dangerous thing indeed.
+In Philosopher’s Stone, Harry was advised to stop seeking out the Mirror of Erised as he had begun to neglect his own happiness to gaze at a life that can never be.
+Harry’s dreams took a turn for the worse years later when he was tormented by visions from Voldemort’s mind.
+These nightmares didn’t just traumatise Harry, they were eventually used as a weapon against him, such as the time he believed Sirius had been captured.
+To dwell on these dreams was a dangerous thing indeed.

 As Muggles, it’s important to remember that there’s life beyond the Harry Potter stories.
 Yes, honestly.
 And no matter how much we yearn to live in the wizarding world, we must never lose our grip on reality.
 Instead, we use the lessons learned from books to make our own world a better place.
 Speaking of books...

 ‘... there will be books written about Harry – every child in our world will know his name!’